 She completed her Masters in History of Art at the Courtauld Institute of Art in London in 2014, specialising in contemporary Chinese art.
 Prior to this, she graduated from the Australian National University with a First-Class Honours degree in Art History and Curatorship in 2011, receiving the Janet Wilkie Art History Honours Prize for her dissertation on contemporary Chinese photography.

 In addition to her tertiary qualifications, Sophia has gained experience in major museums and galleries, independent and not-for-profit art spaces, and commercial galleries across Australia and the UK.
-She is currently the Public Programs Coordinator at the Australian Tapestry Workshop and a Board Member of Runway Experimental Art.
+She is currently the Public Programs Coordinator at the Australian Tapestry Workshop, a Board Member of Runway Experimental Art, as well as an independent curator and arts writer.

 As an independent curator Sophia has worked on a number of projects and exhibitions.
 Recent curatorial projects include Some words are just between us at Firstdraft, Closing the Distance at Bundoora Homestead Art Centre, No Woman is an Island at Blindside, Every Dog Will Have its Day at Casula Powerhouse Arts Centre (with Kathleen Linn), Slice of Life at Craft Victoria as part of the Emerging Curators Program 2017, and Disobedient Daughters at Metro Arts in Brisbane.
 In 2019 she was featured as one of the ‘Tastemakers’ in Art Collector Magazine.

-When not visiting galleries or museums, Sophia enjoys knitting and taking walks with her greyhound best friend Rosie.
+When not visiting galleries or museums, Sophia enjoys knitting and taking walks with her greyhound best friends (and half-siblings) Rosie and Rocket.